 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.

 Our RE and PSHE lessons reinforce this.
 Inclusion in our school is seamless with strategies in place to ensure children a range of cultures feel settled and supported.
-Our pastoral team support the diverse families within our community.
+Our team of designated safeguarding leads support the diverse families within our community.